-- 1. The British Academy, in partnership with the Royal Academy of Engineering, is launching a new competitive research funding call, Urban Infrastructures of Well-Being, as part of the £1.5bn Global Challenges Research Fund (GCRF).
-This programme funds excellent, policy oriented research, aimed at addressing the UN's 2030 Agenda for Sustainable Development and advancing the UK's Aid Strategy.
-In particular, it funds interdisciplinary research in the humanities and social and engineering sciences that will help to inform understanding, shape perception and provide evidence on the challenges and opportunities faced in developing countries. - 2.
-The call invites proposals from UK-based researchers across all disciplines within the social and engineering sciences and the humanities, to develop and lead interdisciplinary, problem-focused projects that address the challenges of generating and maintaining well-being in the context of rapid urbanisation and infrastructure development in cities of the Global South.
-The objective of each project will be to explore in an integrated way, existing or potential linkages between formal and informal infrastructures, and to generate new knowledge and engagement which could inform the development of more impactful policies and interventions. - 3.
+- The British Academy is launching a new, competitive funding call focused on heritage, dignity and violence, as part of the £1.5 billion Global Challenges Research Fund (GCRF).
+This programme will fund excellent, policy-oriented research, aimed at addressing the UN's 2030 Agenda for Sustainable Development and advancing the UK's Aid Strategy.
+In particular, it will fund interdisciplinary research in the humanities and social sciences that will help to inform understanding, shape perception and provide evidence on the challenges and opportunities faced in developing countries. - 2.
+This call is part of a broader Global Challenges Research Fund portfolio on Preventing Conflict, Building Sustainable and Inclusive Peace that the Academy is cooperating on with UK Research and Innovation. - 3.
 Awards of up to £300,000 (offered at 100% FEC) and for 21 months in duration are available.
-Principal Investigators must be based in the UK, however, equitable international collaboration is strongly expected to be detailed in any application.
+Principal Investigators must be based in the UK, however equitable international collaboration is strongly expected to be detailed in any application.
 We particularly encourage collaboration with institutions and partners in the Global South and expect to see applications demonstrate fully how researchers from the Global South will be involved as equal partners in the research proposed.
-The Academy intends when announcing awards under this Programme to list the named Principal Investigator and all Co-Applicants with their institutional affiliation as the successful research team. - 4.
+The Academy intends, when announcing awards under this Programme, to list the named Principal Investigator and all Co-Applicants with their institutional affiliation as the successful research team. - 4.
 Applications must be submitted by Wednesday 22 May 2019 (17.00 UK time).
-It is advised that applicants submit at least five days in advance.
+It is advised that applicants submit at least five days prior to this deadline.